MicrosoftDocs/power-platform/power-platform/admin/security/security-overview.md

 ## Key capabilities

 ## Security score
 The security score is calculated based on the security features turned on in your environment.
 It provides a measurement of your organizational security position for Power Platform workloads.
-The score is calculated using the formula: (your score/total possible score) * 100.
+The score is calculated using this formula:

+**(your score/total possible score) * 100**

 - **Qualitative scale:** The security score is illustrated on a qualitative scale with labels of **Low** (0-50), **Medium** (51-80), or **High** (81-100).
 The more security features you have turned on, the higher your security score. **Medium** and **High** assessment labels indicate that more recommended actions have been taken, improving the security position of the tenant.
 - **Feature impact:** Each security feature is assigned a score based on its scope and the number of resources impacted by turning the feature on or off.
 As new security features are added, the total possible score may change, which can affect your overall score even if your settings remain the same.
-- **Score calculation formula:** The security score is calculated using the formula:(your score/total possible score) * 100.
+- **Score calculation formula:** The security score is calculated using the formula: **(your score/total possible score) * 100**.

 For example, if you have a tenant with ten environments (five Managed Environments and five non-Managed Environments), and you have the following features configured:

-- IP firewall: On in 2 of 10 environments (2 points)
+- IP firewall: On in two of ten environments (2 points)
-- Tenant isolation: On in 10 of 10 environments (10 points)
+- Tenant isolation: On in ten of ten environments (10 points)
-- Environment security group: On in 5 of 10 environments (5 points)
+- Environment security group: On in five of ten environments (5 points)

 Your total score would be (2 + 10 + 5 = 17) and the total possible score would be 30.
 Using the formula, your security score would be: (17/30) * 100 = 56.66%